codeclou/java-xml-grepper/README.md

 # java-xml-grepper

-You want to get value from your xml file using XPath?
+You want to get a value from your xml file using XPath?
 Then this is for you.

 ----
 &nbsp;